 For demonstration instances of AEM as a Cloud Service the architecture is simplified to a single author node.
 Therefore it does not present all the characteristics of standard development, stage or production environment.
 This also means that there can be some downtime and there is not support for backup/restore operations.

 Cloud Manager manages all updates to the instances of the AEM as a Cloud Service.
-It is mandatory, being the only way to build, test, and deploy the customer application, to both the author and the publish tiers.
+It is mandatory, being the only way to build, test, and deploy the customer application, to both the author, the preview, and the publish tiers.
 These updates can be triggered by Adobe, when a new version of the AEM Cloud Service is ready, or by the Customer, when a new version of their application is ready.

 Technically, this is implemented due to the concept of a deployment pipeline, coupled to each environment within a program.
-When a Cloud Manager pipeline is running, it creates a new version of the customer application, both for the author and the publish tiers.
+When a Cloud Manager pipeline is running, it creates a new version of the customer application, both for the author, the preview, and the publish tiers.
 This is achieved by combining the latest customer packages with the latest baseline Adobe image.
 When the new images are built and tested successfully, Cloud Manager fully automates the cutover to the latest version of the image by updating all service nodes using a rolling update pattern.
 This results in no downtime for either the author or publish service.

 Adobe Experience Manager as a Cloud Service has modified the way publishing content works.
 With AEM as a Cloud Service, the replication framework from previous versions of AEM is no longer used to publish pages (move changes from author instance to publish instances).

 AEM as a Cloud Service now uses the Sling Content Distribution capability to move the appropriate content.
 This uses a pipeline service run on Adobe I/O, which is outside the AEM runtime.

 The setup is automated, including automatic self-configuration when publish nodes are added, removed or recycled during runtime.